Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Introduction

 \section{Introduction}

 Humans have long teased the idea of falling in love with machines.
-More recently, general-purpose chatbots (e.g., ChatGPT, Claude, Gemini), rather than roleplay-specific platforms (e.g., Replika), are gaining popularity for emotional support and companionship \cite{AISI2025FrontierAI}.
+Recently, general-purpose chatbots (e.g., ChatGPT, Claude, Gemini), rather than roleplay-specific platforms (e.g., Replika, CharacterAI), are gaining popularity for emotional support and companionship \cite{AISI2025FrontierAI}.
 This use case goes beyond productivity tasks~\cite{pataranutaporn2025my, qin2025ai, chen2025will} and is quickly becoming legitimized by technology companies, with OpenAI releasing announcements in October 2025 that ChatGPT would begin to support mature content for age-verified users~\cite{Babu2025OpenAI}.
-Consequently, AI companionship came under scrutiny, by government, news and academic bodies highlighting risks of emotional over-attachment, psychosis or a decline in social communication among society ~\cite{nyt2024aiMentalHealthTeens, nyt2025aiChatbot, adewale2025virtual, FTC2025AIChatbotsInquiry}.
-This also raises ethical concerns about the power that AI companies have in extracting and exploiting users' most intimate conversations and desires, potentially shaping the future of romantic relationships ~\cite{bown2022dreamlovers, shank2025artificial_intimacy, minina2025ai}.
-However, others point to meaningful benefits AI companions can offer, such as emotional support and validation, self-development, among other positive behavioural changes~\cite{qin2025ai, pan2024dancing, djufril2025love, huang2025he}.
-As discussions in online communities dedicated to AI relationships (e.g., Reddit and Discord) increase, we see a genuine interest in this type of engagement, warranting more efforts to understand the lived experiences of individuals with AI companions.
+Soon afterwards, AI companionship became increasingly scrutinized, with governments, news agencies, and academic bodies highlighting risks of emotional over-attachment, psychosis or a decline in social communication among society~\cite{nyt2024aiMentalHealthTeens, nyt2025aiChatbot, adewale2025virtual, FTC2025AIChatbotsInquiry}.
+AI companionship also raised ethical concerns about the power that AI companies over users' most intimate conversations and desires, potentially shaping the future of romantic relationships~\cite{bown2022dreamlovers, shank2025artificial_intimacy, minina2025ai}.
+Such reasons were cited as being partly responsible for the subsequent abandonment of an ``adult mode'' for ChatGPT in March 2026~\cite{reuters2026openai_erotic_chatbot}.
+However, researchers in Human-Computer Interaction (HCI) point to meaningful benefits AI companions can offer, such as emotional support, validation, and self-development, among other positive behavioural changes~\cite{qin2025ai, pan2024dancing, djufril2025love, huang2025he}.
+As discussions in online communities dedicated to AI relationships increase on platforms such as Reddit and Discord, we see genuine interest in companionship, warranting more effort to understand the lived experiences of individuals with AI companions.